Pros and Cons of Moving to Portugal

 + PRO: The people are friendly and welcoming

-The people of Portugal are incredibly friendly and most helpful; neighbours will bring home-grown tomatoes, share their wine and talk to expats quite happily, despite the language barrier that might exist.
+The people of Portugal are incredibly friendly and helpful.
+Neighbours will often bring home-grown tomatoes, share their wine and talk to expats quite happily despite the language barrier that might exist.

 - CON: The slow pace might take some time getting used to

-Expats may find the Portuguese people to be frustrating, as they are not in a hurry to resolve issues or deal with problems.
-The phrase devagar will often be heard – it means 'slowly' in Portuguese
+Expats may find the Portuguese people to be frustrating, as they are not generally in a hurry to resolve issues or deal with problems.
+The phrase devagar will often be heard – it means 'slowly' in Portuguese.

 + PRO: Portugal experiences warm summers

 The weather is great.
 Generally, March to October is warm, with July and August being really hot.
 Temperatures can climb to 104°F (40°C).